|Elizabeth Keith: East Gate, Seoul, woodblock print, 1920

 Edition approx. 25 impressions (442 x 347 mm)

+After leaving Japan in 1924 (she returned twice, in 1932 and 1936), Keith studied etching techniques in France.
+She produced etchings as early as 1924 and as late as 1938.
+Perhaps her finest color etching is shown in the figure immediately above, known as "The Chinese Matriarch."
 Published in 1934 in an edition of only 25, it was based on a watercolor study from 1919 in which a Buddhist nun posed in a finer coat than the one depicted in the etching.
 It is signed in pencil in the lower right margin.
-One is reminded of the celebrated color-print achievements of the impressionist Mary Cassatt, not in technique (Cassatt used soft ground etching, drypoint, and aquatint, and her prints look more like Japanese woodblock prints), but in both artists' attempts to use European printing techniques and media to create images in the manner of traditional Japanese printmaking.
+One is reminded of the celebrated color-print achievements of the impressionist Mary Cassatt, not in technique (Cassatt used soft ground etching, drypoint, and aquatint, and her prints look stylistically more like Japanese woodblock prints), but in both artists' attempts to use European printing techniques and media to create images reminiscent of traditional Japanese printmaking.

-In her own way, Keith has successfully translated the color woodblock method into the color etching process, most obviously in the textured and gradated application of colors.
-One of the arresting aspects of the design is the subtle and enigmatic expression of the woman's face, a delineation of physiognomy not often found in printmaking.
-Many who see impressions of this print are startled by the liveliness of the eyes and wonder at the meaning of the raised eyebrows and the suggestion of a smile.
+In her own way, Keith has successfully adapted the color woodblock method for the color etching process.
+What remains Western in manner is the volumetric shading of the figure.
+One of the arresting aspects of the design is the subtle and enigmatic expression of the woman's face.
+Many who see, in person, impressions of this print are startled by the liveliness of the eyes and wonder at the meaning of the raised eyebrows and the suggestion of a smile.
 It is a singular achievement.

 - Catalogue of Collections [Modern Prints]: The National Museum of Modern Art, Tokyo (Tokyo kokuritsu kindai bijutsukan shozô-hin mokuroku, 東京国立近代美術館所蔵品目録).
 1993, pp. 280-281, nos.
 2708-2716.